LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.2/index.en.md

 | 65-70 | 33.5 |
 | 71+ | 91.5 |

-According to this table, we write the following function `THRESHOLD` to return the corresponding threshold value according to the input sensing value, and store this threshold value in the new column `PM_thr` of `dfMEAN`.
+We've written a function called `THRESHOLD` that uses these limits to check readings.
+It adds this info to our data in a new column, `PM_thr`.

 ```python